How To Get Published and Be A Successful Investigator – DOTE Journal

 0likes

 Listen to Dr. Heidi Paine present during the Video Abstract Session 1 on Robotic Esophageal Surgery held during the 2025 ISDE World Congress in Brisbane Australia from September 18-20, 2025.
-This video aims to highlight the steps of a ...
+This video highlights the steps of robotic-assisted ...

 ISDE Members Only